-The Society's five seminar series offer an excellent opportunity to meet accomplished scholars and authors.
+The Society's five seminar series offer an excellent chance to meet accomplished scholars and authors.
 Join us to explore topics in-depth in a conversational setting, and help to shape works-in-progress.
-The stimulating and convivial atmosphere of these late afternoon sessions continues during the light supper that follows each program.
+The stimulating and convivial atmosphere of these late afternoon sessions continues during the reception that follows each program.
 Session formats vary and include roundtables and panel conversations.
-However, with the exception of the New England Biography Seminar, meetings revolve around the discussion of a precirculated paper: sessions begin with remarks from the presenters and an assigned commentator, after which the discussion is opened to the floor.
+However, with the exception of the New England Biography Seminar, most sessions revolve around the discussion of pre-circulated papers: after remarks from the presenters and an assigned commentator, the discussion is opened to the floor.
 Most programs take place at the Society, and all are welcome.

 The Five Series

-The Boston Area Early American History Seminar provides a forum for local scholars as well as members of the general public to discuss all aspects of North American history and culture from the first English colonization to the early republic.
+The Boston Area Early American History Seminar provides a forum for local scholars as well as members of the general public to discuss all aspects of North American history and culture from the first European colonization to the early republic.
 Programs are not confined to Massachusetts topics.

 The Boston Environmental History Seminar is an occasion for scholars as well as interested members of the public to discuss aspects of American environmental history from prehistory to the present day.
 Presenters come from a variety of disciplines including history, urban planning, and environmental management.

-The Boston Immigration and Urban History Seminar provides a setting for local scholars as well as members of the general public to discuss all aspects of American culture, immigration, and urban history from the nineteenth century to the present day.
-Programs may address one or both historical subfields and are not confined to Massachusetts topics.
+The Boston Seminar on Modern American Society and Culture provides a setting for local scholars as well as members of the general public to discuss all aspects of American culture, immigration, and urban history from the nineteenth century to the present day.
+Programs may address multiple historical subfields and are not confined to Massachusetts topics.